Effect of Pressure and Oxygen-Isotope Substitution on Density-Wave Transitions in La$_4$Ni$_3$O$_{10}$: Sample characterisation

+The initially grown La$_4$Ni$_3$O$_{10-\delta}$ sample was divided into three parts.
+The first part, hereafter referred to as the "pristine" sample, was used for ambient- and high-pressure experiments.
+The remaining two parts were used to prepare oxygen-isotope-substituted samples (La$_4$Ni$_3\,^{16}$O$_{10}$ and La$_4$Ni$_3\,^{18}$O$_{10}$) by annealing them in either a $^{16}$O$_2$ or $^{18}$O$_2$ atmosphere.

+Figures~\ref{fig:Characterization}(a) and (b) show the x-ray diffraction patterns collected at room temperature.
+Rietveld refinement of the x-ray data for the pristine sample yields a monoclinic structure ($P2_1/a$, space group No.~14), with lattice parameters $a = 5.4162(3)$~\AA, $b = 5.4642(2)$~\AA, $c = 27.984(1)$~\AA, and $\beta = 90.256(4)^\circ$, in agreement with previous reports~\cite{Zhang_NatCom_2020, Zhu_Nature_2024, Sakakibara_PRB_2024, Zhang_arxiv_2023, Li_SCiChina_2024}.
+To reduce the number of refined parameters for the oxygen-isotope substituted-samples -- and noting that the monoclinic $P2_1/a$ symmetry with $\beta \simeq 90^\circ$ is only marginally distorted from the orthorhombic $Bmab$ space group -- the x-ray data for all La$_4$Ni$_3$O$_{10-\delta}$ samples were further refined using the $Bmab$ symmetry.
+The results of the x-ray refinements are summarized in Table~\ref{table:sample-characterzation}.
+All samples exhibit nearly identical lattice constants.

-The oxygen content ($10-\delta$) was determined using thermogravimetric analysis, as shown in Fig.~\ref{fig:Characterization}~(b).
-The sample was heated from room temperature to 1000$^\circ$C at a rate of 1$^\circ$C/min and then cooled to room temperature.
-The total weight loss was attributed to the reduction of fully oxidized La$_4$Ni$_3$O$_{10-\delta}$ to metallic nickel and La$_2$O$_3$.
-The value of $\delta=0.01(1)$ was obtained thus suggesting that La$_4$Ni$_3$O$_{10-\delta}$ sample can be considered oxygen stoichiometric.
-Hereafter, we refer to the studied sample as La$_4$Ni$_3$O$_{10}$.
+The oxygen content ($10-\delta$) was determined using thermogravimetric analysis, as shown in Figs.~\ref{fig:Characterization}~(c) and (d).
+A small amount of material ($\simeq 20-40$~mg) was heated from room temperature to 1000$^{\circ}$C at a rate of 1$^{\circ}$C/min in a flowing H$_2$/He gas mixture (5 vol.\% hydrogen and 95 vol.\% helium).
+The total weight loss was attributed to the reduction of fully oxidized samples to metallic nickel and La$_2$O$_3$.
+Two important points need to be mentioned:\\ (i) The weight loss in the $^{18}{\rm O}$-substituted samples was bigger than that in the pristine and $^{16}{\rm O}$-substituted ones due to the heavier mass of $^{18}{\rm O}$ atoms compared to $^{16}{\rm O}$.\\ (ii) Above $T \sim 500^{\circ}$C, the decomposed $^{18}{\rm O}$-substituted sample continue to lose weight, whereas the weight remains nearly constant for the pristine and $^{16}{\rm O}$-substituted ones.
+This behavior may be attributed to the partial exchange of $^{18}{\rm O}$ atoms in La$_2$O$_3$ with residual $^{16}{\rm O}$ from the H$_2$/He gas mixture. \\ The results of the thermogravimetric analysis are summarized in Table~\ref{table:sample-characterzation}.
+Considering the (ii) point above, the La$_4$Ni$_3$O$_{10-\delta}$ samples studied here can be considered nearly oxygen-stoichiometric.

-The results of resistivity ($R$) and specific heat ($C_{\rm p}$) measurements are presented in Figs.~\ref{fig:Characterization}~(c) and (d).
-The initial $R(T)$ and $C_{\rm p}(T)$ curves exhibit a weak anomaly at $T \simeq 130$~K, which is associated in the literature with the occurrence of intertwined spin density wave (SDW) and charge density wave (CDW) orders\cite{Zhang_NatCom_2020, Zhu_Nature_2024}.
-The anomaly becomes more pronounced in the first derivative of the $R(T)$ data [Fig.~\ref{fig:Characterization}~(e)] and in the $C_{\rm p}/T$ vs. $T$ curve [Fig.~\ref{fig:Characterization}~(f)].
-Notably, the specific heat data suggest the presence of a second anomaly at $T^\ast \simeq 90$~K, which is not observed in resistivity measurements.